AlpacaTravel/graphql-docs/topics/icons/Managing profile icons/README.md

 # Adding Profile Icons

+Profile Icons allow you to create icon sihouttes for use in UI components or within maps (such as for markers).

-Icons are used to store the silhouette obtained from SVG path data.
+Icons store the silhouette obtained from SVG path data.
 These icons that are added to the profile will later be referenced when using icons for various content, such as with itineraries.

 The first step to working with icons is understanding how to prepare your icon data, and then creating the icons associated with a profile.
 You can then later